xmuSistone/AndroidPileLayout/README.md

 An abnormal horizontal ListView-like pile layout.

 ### captured images
 The following captured pictures were recorded earlier, since the source code and the outputted-apk has changed some params, and you must be having a different UI when you run the code or install the apk file.
-Hope there exists no confusions later.  <br><br>
+Hope there has no confusions later.  <br><br>
 <img src="capture/capture1.gif" width="360" height="645"/> <img src="capture/capture2.gif" width="360" height="645"/>

 ### design
-Recently I have seen this kind of UI design, and at first I was trying to implement it by using Recycler.LayoutManager.
+Recently I have seen this kind of UI design, and at first I was trying to implement it by using RecyclerView.LayoutManager.
 Unfortunately, I am unable to contrust a clear Math model while sliding the PileView.
 After several tries, I gave up LayoutManager, and find another way for this implementation.
 If u make LayoutManager works well for this design, please tell me.

 ### how to use
 1. decleare PileLayout in your xml file